Owen Teale

-Teale is known mostly for his role as Ser Alliser Thorne in the HBO fantasy TV series Game of Thrones (2011–2016).
+Teale is best known known for his role as Ser Alliser Thorne in the HBO fantasy TV series Game of Thrones (2011–2016).
+In 1997, Teale won a Tony Award for his performance in a Broadway production of Henrik Ibsen's A Doll's House.

 Early life

 Owen Teale was born on 20 May 1961, in North Cornelly, south Wales, son of Roy and Louise Teale.
 He attended Cynffig Comprehensive School in Kenfig Hill; he was suspended from the school for disciplinary offences, and credits one of the teachers Mr Davis, with awakening his interest in acting.
 He trained at the Guildford School of Acting.
+In 1997, Teale won a Tony Award for his performance in a Broadway production of Henrik Ibsen's A Doll's House.